Taman Jurong: Recreation

+A sports complex, ActiveSG Sport Village @ Jurong Town, is also located in Taman Jurong along Corporation Road, offering facilities for sports such as hockey, football, tennis, pickleball and basketball.

+Additionally, there is a bowling alley, SuperBowl Jurong, located along Yuan Ching Road.

 Town centre

-The town centre is located along Yung Sheng Road, consisting of Taman Jurong Community Centre, Taman Jurong Food and Market Centre and Taman Jurong Shopping Centre.
+The town centre is located along Yung Sheng Road, consisting of Taman Jurong Community Centre, Taman Jurong Market and Food Centre and Taman Jurong Shopping Centre.
 It is accessible through all the bus services except 154 and 49.

 Places of worship

-There are 1 Chinese temple (Bo Tien Temple), 1 mosque (Masjid Assyakirin) and 3 churches (Jurong Christian Church, Calvary Bible-Presbyterian Church and Agape Methodist Church) in this precinct.
+There is one Chinese temple (Bo Tien Temple), one mosque (Masjid Assyakirin) and three churches (Jurong Christian Church, Calvary Bible-Presbyterian Church and Agape Methodist Church) in this precinct.

 Healthcare

-Jurong West's only hospital is in this precinct.
-Known as the West Point Hospital, it is a 24-Hour A&E and Walk-in Clinic that is located along Corporation Drive.

-As of 2023, The Building On Corporation Drive remains abandoned, while the Clinic has moved onto Jurong West St 81.
+Taman Jurong was home to the former Jurong Hospital, located at 235 Corporation Drive.
+Opened in 1970, it was the only hospital in Jurong West and later renamed to West Point Hospital.
+The hospital ceased operations in 2018.

+The former hospital site will be redeveloped into Taman Jurong Polyclinic, due for completion in 2028.

-It is accessible through all the bus services in this precinct except 154 and 178.
-There are also many clinics where GP (General practitioner) are available.
+Like other towns in Singapore, Taman Jurong is also home to many private clinics where General Practitioners (GPs) are available.

 Industrial areas

-At the southern tip of Taman Jurong, there are 2 industrial developments, The Agape at the junction of Yuan Ching Road and Yung Ho Road and Corporation Place at the junction of Corporation Road and Jalan Ahmad Ibrahim.
+At the southern tip of Taman Jurong, there are two industrial developments, The Agape at the junction of Yuan Ching Road and Yung Ho Road and Corporation Place at the junction of Corporation Road and Jalan Ahmad Ibrahim.